erikdubois/LinuxMint18i3/README.md

 # Installation Procedure of I3

 Let us install I3 first.
 Go in the folder Installation.
-You will find folder that are to be run in sequence.
+You will find folders that are to be run in sequence.
+The folders are named according to our titles.

 # Step 1